In an 8 week study with 38 people onion juice was successfully used for hair loss, with observable hair re-growth in almost all the participants.

 While onion juice may not reduce the production of DHT found in the body, it can help to reduce the amount of DHT found on the scalp, reduce inflammation of the hair follicles, and reverse the effects of miniaturization of the hair follicles.

-This means that onion juice can be effective at treating hair loss in those with male-pattern baldness and other forms of hair loss.
+This means that onion juice can be effective at treating hair loss in those with male-pattern baldness and other forms of alopecia.

 Are There Side Effects Associated with Application of Onion Juice?